My guess is that you have been working hard on growing your beard but it has gotten to the point where it is out of control.

-In General, Follow the Shape of Your Jaw
+Follow the Shape of Your Jaw

-Now that you know to shave lower down on your neck than expected, you need to know what curvature you want to follow as you go up towards your ears and away from your Adam’s apple.
-In general, I would just follow the same curvature as your jawbone.
-If you have a rounder face, a great beard styling technique is to make your beard more of a square at the bottom to counteract a round face.
-Don’t make a complete square, you still want it to look natural.
-Just make the shave go out farther before coming up towards your ears.
+Now that you know how to shave your neck line should be done lower down on your neck than expected, you need to know what curvature you want to follow as you go up towards your ears and away from your Adam’s apple.

 Use a Transparent Gel or Shaving Cream

 Similar to the advice that I gave you on how to shave your cheek line when it comes to how to shave your neck line, I would recommend using a see-through gel while creating your line.